Bruce Springsteen Attacks 'Corrupt, Incompetent, Treasonous' Trump Administration At Concert

-The 75-year-old Springsteen began the show in Manchester, England, with a statement that was greeted with loud applause.
+The 75-year-old Springsteen opened the show in Manchester, England, with a powerful statement that was met with roaring applause.

 "In my home, the America I love, the America I've written about that has been a beacon of hope and liberty for 250 years, is currently in the hands of a corrupt, incompetent, and treasonous administration," Springsteen said.